junaidcodingmaster/Junaid-Browser-Opener/README.md

 - type ` cd Junaid-Browser-Opener-for-termux `
 Your done with this.
 Now you want to type ` ./intro.sh `
 - next you want to type ` ./install.sh `
-- It will automatically reject to ` ./jbopener.sh `
+- It will automatically reject to ` ./jbo.sh `
 And your done Jbopener has installed on your computer.
-- **Next time onwards you want to type ** ` ./jbo.sh --browser/application_name-- -URL-
+- **Next time onwards you want to type ** ` ./jbo.sh --browser/application_name-- -URL/application_task-
+- If you are in another folder you want to type ` ../../../../Junaid-Browser-Opener/jbo.sh --Browser/application-- -URL/application_Task-

+> JBOpener to JBO
-> This is Update version of Junaid Browser Opener
+> This is Updated version of Junaid Browser Opener
-> Version 0.1.2
+> Version 0.2
 > Made By Junaid.